torarnehave1/todoapp/public/readme.md

+# Todo App Documentation

+## Overview

+- Todo application using Appwrite for backend database and authentication
+- Allows users to create, read, update, delete todo tasks
+- Uses Appwrite SDK to interact with database and auth
+- Renders tasks from Appwrite into the DOM for display
+- Has form to add new tasks which saves to Appwrite
+- Button to import CSV file and save contents to Appwrite
+- Select all checkbox to select tasks for batch actions

+## Key Files

+- index.html - Main HTML document
+  - Contains form, task list, import button
+  - Imports Appwrite SDK and PapaParse library
+- main.js - Main JavaScript file
+  - Initializes Appwrite client
+  - Functions to render tasks, get tasks, add tasks
+  - Event listeners for form submit and file import
+- style.css - Stylesheet
+  - Styles for task elements, form, buttons

+## Components

+- Task List - Displays tasks fetched from Appwrite
+- Task Item - Individual task element
+- Add Task Form - Form to add new task
+- Import Button - Imports CSV file and saves to Appwrite
+- Select All - Selects all tasks for batch actions

 *** A Index.html file for the project ***

 The document starts with the necessary HTML structure, including the <!doctype html> declaration and <html> tag with a language attribute set to English.